Are you thinking of eloping to Glencoe in the Scottish Highlands? Or are you already in the process of planning a Glencoe elopement wedding?

 Opt for a style that will not restrict your ability to walk and will allow you to have fun while you are exploring Glencoe without having to wrestle with your dress.
 Remember that you are likely to be walking up hills and jumping over streams.
 Make sure that your dress will allow you to do this.
 Plus, floaty dresses look amazing when they’re blowing in the wind!

 WE WOULD ADVISE AGAINST: A really, big, heavy, bulky dress or a dress with a very tightly fitting skirt.

 Layers will make a big difference to your general warmth, comfort and enjoyment of your day.
 Depending on the colour of your dress, cream or white merino wool tights or leggings work really well.
 Fingerless gloves are also a great idea.
-And, depending on the cut of your dress, a thermal vest or merino camisole would help you to stay warm.
+And, depending on the cut of your dress, a thermal vest or merino camisole will help you to stay warm.

 In terms of footwear, some sort of lace-up brogue boot or even walking boots are ideal.
-The ground is often quite damp and boggy in places, so waterproof footwear will keep your feet warm and dry as you go adventuring.
+The ground is often quite damp and muddy in places, so waterproof footwear will keep your feet warm and dry as you go adventuring.